rickyzcarroll/the-strat/README.md

 # The STRAT
 All things strat related for stock trading, a methodology created by Rob Smith.
 Knowledge should be collaborative and shared, not behind a paid wall.
 Definitely a work in progress.
+Not financial advice.

 Want to contribute?
 Let me know ask for collaborator request.
 Twitter @rickyzane85